rixnco/widget-macro/README.md

 # com-chilipeppr-widget-macro
-This example widget gives you a framework for creating your own widget.
-Please change this description once you fork this template and create your own widget.
+Edit and run Javascript macros inside ChiliPeppr.
+Lots of sample macros too.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Template
+## ChiliPeppr Widget / Macro

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does